 • Reflect your personal style

-However, painted brick is a commitment—it’s not easily reversed.
-That’s why getting it right the first time is crucial.
+Heads-up: Painted brick is a commitment.
+Undoing it is messy and expensive, so getting it right the first time is key.

 Step 2: Clean Thoroughly

-Step 3: Choose the Right Paint and Primer
+Step 3: Pick the Right Paint and Primer

-• Primer: Use a masonry bonding primer to create a strong base layer.
+• Primer: Masonry bonding primer creates a strong, even base

-• Paint: Elastomeric or 100% acrylic latex paints are ideal.
-They expand and contract with the surface, reducing the risk of cracking.
+• Paint: Elastomeric or 100% acrylic latex paints work best—they expand and contract with the brick, reducing cracking

 Step 4: Mask and Protect Surroundings